secarrel/Bike_Park_ecommerce/README.md

 - Python

 ### Frameworks
-- [Django](https://www.djangoproject.com/) : used as the backend framework.
+- [Django](https://www.djangoproject.com/): is used as the backend framework.
-- [Bootstrap v5.3](https://getbootstrap.com/) : used as the frontend framework
+- [Bootstrap v5.3](https://getbootstrap.com/): is used as the frontend framework

 ### Django tools and apps

 - Django v5.0.3
 - [dj-database-url v0.5.0](https://pypi.org/project/dj-database-url/) for setting the DATABASE_URL.
 - [django-allauth v0.61.1](https://docs.allauth.org/en/latest/) for user authentication and account management.
-- [django-countries v7.6](https://pypi.org/project/django-countries/) for creating a country field with country options in checkout model and forms.
+- [django-countries v7.6](https://pypi.org/project/django-countries/) for creating a country field with country options in the checkout model and forms.
 - [django-crispy-forms v2.1](https://django-crispy-forms.readthedocs.io/en/latest/) for rendering forms neatly.
-- [crispy-bootstrap5 v2024.2](https://pypi.org/project/crispy-bootstrap5/) required for use of cripsy forms with boostrap 5
+- [crispy-bootstrap5 v2024.2](https://pypi.org/project/crispy-bootstrap5/) required for use of crispy forms with bootstrap 5.
 - [django-environ v0.11.2](https://django-environ.readthedocs.io/en/latest/) for configuring the application with environment variables
-- [Gunicorn v21.2.0](https://docs.djangoproject.com/en/4.2/howto/deployment/wsgi/gunicorn/) a pure-Python WSGI server for UNIX.
+- [Gunicorn v21.2.0](https://docs.djangoproject.com/en/4.2/howto/deployment/wsgi/gunicorn/) is a pure-Python WSGI server for UNIX.

 ### Tools and technology

 - [SQLite3](https://www.sqlite.org/index.html) for local database storage before deployment.
 - [ElephantSQL](https://www.elephantsql.com/) for structured data storage.
-- [Stripe](https://stripe.com/gb) : used for secure payments.
+- [Stripe](https://stripe.com/gb): used for secure payments.
-- [Heroku](https://dashboard.heroku.com/) : Used for deploymnet of the full-stack site.
+- [Heroku](https://dashboard.heroku.com/): Used for deployment of the full-stack site.
-- [Cloudinary](https://cloudinary.com/) : used for media file storage.
+- [Cloudinary](https://cloudinary.com/): used for media file storage.
 - [Git](https://git-scm.com/): used for version control.
-- [GitHub](https://github.com/) : used for storing code for the project.
+- [GitHub](https://github.com/): used for storing code for the project.
-- [GitHub Projects](https://github.com/secarrel?tab=projects) : used for agile methodology, time management and project planning.
+- [GitHub Projects](https://github.com/secarrel?tab=projects): used for agile methodology, time management and project planning.
-- [VS Code](https://code.visualstudio.com/) : is the IDE I used for development.
+- [VS Code](https://code.visualstudio.com/): this is the IDE I used for development.
-- [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/web-components/overview) : used to display an interactive map showing the location of the park.
+- [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/web-components/overview): used to display an interactive map showing the location of the park.
-- [Figma](https://www.figma.com/) : used to create wireframes.
+- [Figma](https://www.figma.com/): used to create wireframes.
-- [Coolors](https://coolors.co/ceba72-1b1b1b-868686-303030-cacaca) : used to create the colour pallet.
+- [Coolors](https://coolors.co/ceba72-1b1b1b-868686-303030-cacaca): used to create the colour pallet.
-- [Logo.com](https://logo.com/) : used to create the logo.
+- [Logo.com](https://logo.com/): used to create the logo.
 - [Lucidchart](https://www.lucidchart.com/pages/) for ERD (entity relationship diagram) creation.
 - [Krita](https://krita.org/en/) for creating the trail map